mercuryanalytics/petasos/README.md

 # Add new dynamic scope
 In order to add a new dynamic scope, you'll need to run the following rake task:
-`bundle exec rake scopes:create -- --action=do_something --scope=projects --description="small description of the scope" --name scope_name`
+`bundle exec rake scopes:create:dynamic -- --action=do_something --scope=projects --description="small description of the scope" --name scope_name`

 Note that the `scope` argument should be a value from `clients`, `projects`, `reports`